-Technical division’s responsibilities for LCLS II include also the design and fabrication of the superconducting magnet packages that are installed inside cryomodules to focus and steer electron or proton beams.
+Applied Physics and Superconducting Technology Division’s responsibilities for LCLS II include also the design and fabrication of the superconducting magnet packages that are installed inside cryomodules to focus and steer electron or proton beams.
 The magnet package consists of one quadrupole and two dipole windings.
 It is splittable in the vertical plane configuration and has features for conduction cooling.
 Prototype magnets were successfully tested at room temperature, in a liquid He bath, and in a conduction cooling experiment.
-Serial production of 35 magnets for SLAC LCLS-II linear accelerator has started at the Technical Division.
+Serial production of 35 magnets for SLAC LCLS-II linear accelerator has started at the Applied Physics and Superconducting Technology Division.

 Contact: Rich Stanek